 It is important that as many local people as possible are able to use the Folly and are kept informed of any work that is proposed.
-It is also important to be able to control any anti-social activities that spoil other people's enjoyment.
-A leaflet about the Folly has been produced.
+It is also important to cooperate with all attempts to control any anti-social activities that spoil other people's enjoyment.